data-dot-all/dataall/pages/code.md

 ```

 If we go to the `core.environment.api` package we will see that some resolvers have been decorated depending on this flag.
-Any resolver, any api call, can be enabled or disabled by introducing more core-toogle features.
+Any resolver, any api call, can be enabled or disabled by introducing more core-toogle features in both the core and/or the modules.
 ```
 @is_feature_enabled('core.features.env_aws_actions')
 def _get_environment_group_aws_session(